tsgates/arch-wiki-markdown/wiki/Virtual_Private_Server.md

 Arch Template Used:
 https://dev.archlinux.org/~ibiru/openvz/2010.05/arch-2010.05-i686-minimal.tar.gz

-Note:for installs that have not been updated to glibc-2.16, it will save you lots of time and prevent major breakage to do:
+Note:For installs that have not been updated to glibc-2.16, it will save you lots of time and prevent major breakage to do:

     pacman -U https://dev.archlinux.org/~ibiru/openvz/glibc-vps/i686/glibc-2.16.0-101-i686.pkg.tar.xz